paulmtree/Suspicious-Senator-Trading/.ipynb_checkpoints/README-checkpoint.md

 While researching this topic, we found an analysis that compared senator stock trades to the average stock gains of similiar sized companies in the same industry.
 CSV files with each company's industry and market cap were collected from the NYSE's website and the NASDAQ's webite, then incorporated into our analysis.

-# Quick Summary of Results (same content as Medium.com article)
+# Summary of Results
+(slightly condensed content of Medium.com article)
 ## Box Plot

 Our analysis centers upon relative returns (percentage returns) as opposed to absolute (dollar value) returns in order to ensure comparability across a wide range of trade sizes.
 The dollar amount per trade is far from irrelevant though and will likely be highly important for future analysis. <br> <br>
 Recall that when measuring returns, we will investigate the future gains of stock purchases, and the future avoided losses of stock sales.
 This means if a stock plummets after being sold, it needs to be recorded as a large positive percentage return, and vice versa.
 In order to achieve this, percentage movements following a sale are multiplied by -1.